Sustainability

 Climate Change Risks and Opportunities

-We applied the risk and opportunity themes outlined in TCFD recommendations to analyze the risks, opportunities, and potential impact of climate change as it relates to NGK Group business.
+We have set time frames and scenarios to analyze the risks, opportunities, and magnitudes of the impact of climate change in relation to NGK Group business.

 Assumptions